DanielGardiner/Animal-Quiz/README.md

 # Animal Quiz Application

-This application grabs and displays six random animal-based questions with multiple choice answers from the Open Trivia DB API.
-The user can select and submits answers which will be checked against the correct answers and results will be displayed on a seperate page.
+This application retrieves and displays random animal-based questions from the Open Trivia DB API.
+Users can select from multiple choice answers which will be checked and results displayed on a seperate page.

 ## Screenshots